Mapping classes are almost determined by their finite quotient actions: Review on the Nielsen--Thurston classification

 We adopt the following terminology to describe our normal forms.
 Let $R$ be a possibly disconnected orientable compact surface with possibly empty boundary, and $h\colon R\to R$ be an orientation-preserving self-homeomorphism.

 We say that $(R,h)$ is of \emph{hyperbolic periodic form} if $R$ has only components of negative Euler characteristic, and if some positive iteration of $h$ equals identity.

 We say that $(R,h)$ is of \emph{pseudo-Anosov form} if $R$ has only components of negative Euler characteristic, and admits an ordered pair of measured foliations which are transverse in the interior of $R$, and if $h$ preserves the foliations and rescales the measures by $\lambda$ and $\lambda^{-1}$ respectively, for some ratio $\lambda\in(1,+\infty)$ which stays constant on each component of $R$.
+The ratio $\lambda$ is called the \emph{stretching factor} of $h$.
 We allow the foliations to have prong singularities, in the interior with prong number at least $3$, or on the boundary with prong number $3$.
 We require the singular points of the foliations to coincide in the interior of $R$, and to sit alternately on each component of $\partial R$ in cyclical order.
 We also require $h$ to be periodic restricted to $\partial R$.
+If there exists some vector field on $R$, such that the vectors are (nonzero and) transverse to the leaves of a foliation everywhere, except at the singularities or on the boundary, we say that the foliation is \emph{transversely orientable}.
+Note that the pair of invariant foliations under $h$ must have identical transverse orientability.

 We say that $(R,h)$ is of \emph{fractional Dehn twist form} if $R$ has only annuli components, and admits a parametrization by $[-1,1]\times\Real/\Integral$ for each component, and if $h$ is an affine isomorphism which is periodic restricted to $\partial R$.
 In this case, some positive iteration of $h$ is an integral Dehn twist restricted to each component of $R$.
 With the parameters $(s,[u])\in [-1,1]\times \Real/\Integral$ of that component, this means $h^m(s,[u])=(s,[u+ks])$, for some $m\in\Natural$ and $k\in\Integral$.